Where is David Ginola now?

 In January 2015 it was announced that Ginola, in association with sports betting company Paddy Power would be running for the presidency of FIFA.

 He withdrew from his campaign after failing to gain the minimum five nominations.

-In May 2016, David Ginola underwent quadruple heart bypass surgery after suffering a cardiac arrest during a friendly football game in Monaco but made a full recovery.
+In May 2016, Ginola underwent quadruple heart bypass surgery after suffering a cardiac arrest during a friendly football game in Monaco but made a full recovery.

 Speaking candidly afterwards, he revealed that he had swallowed his tongue and was clinically dead for eight minutes before an air ambulance arrived with a defibrillator and revived him.

 Back to his former self, Ginola was back in the public eye just months later when he joined La France a un incroyable talent (which is the French version of the Got Talent series) in his current role as the show’s host.

 David Ginola: Premier League Statistics

 |Premier League Teams Played for||Aston Villa, Everton, Newcastle United, Tottenham Hotspur|